-In 2017, GC4C donated $5,500 for dormitory repairs — demolition, paving, roofing, doors, windows and finishings — at the Masinga Girls Secondary School in Kenya.
-Work is expected to begin in August 2017.
+The year before, we gave $5,500 for repairs — demolition, paving, roofing, doors, windows and finishings — at the Masinga Girls Secondary School in Kenya.
 The Masinga school supports 125 students.

-imagine1day is a charity dedicated to educating children in Ethiopia.
+imagine1day / WE Charity is an organization dedicated to educating children in Ethiopia.

-In 2017, we donated $8,700 to establish Reading Corners Mini Libraries in 65 Ethiopian schools.
+In 2018, we donated $5,000 to establish Reading Corners Mini Libraries in 87 schools across five districts in Ethiopia.
 The libraries give children a chance to read after class and borrow books for the weekend, thus encouraging a culture of reading in areas where books are rare.

 In 2017, we donated $8,700, also to establish Reading Corners.

 Laos is the most heavily bombed country in the world.
 AAVIL’s primary goal is to provide water and education projects in rural villages of Laos.

 We are pleased to sponsor Adopt-a-Village in 2018, donating $8,000 that will build a water supply system at a secondary school serving about 500 students.
 The project includes a dam, water tank, taps, and will bring water to two handwashing stations and toilets at the school.

 Between 2014 and 2016, GC4C donated almost $20,000 to Adopt-a-Village